 USAID makes critical contributions to the U.S. Government’s work to aid children in adversity.
 Our work to help children to first survive, then thrive, is an important piece of the efforts being coordinated under the recently-released U.S. Government Action Plan for Children in Adversity.
 The action plan represents the work of more than seven different agencies across the government—and is one of finest examples of interagency collaboration and coordination in recent years.

 The U.S. Government Action Plan on Children in Adversity is the first-ever whole-of-government strategic guidance for U.S. Government international assistance for children.
 It is a requirement of Public Law 109-95.
 Seven U.S. Government agencies and departments have endorsed the Action Plan, which was cleared by OMB and launched at the White House on December 19, 2012.

-Thank you very much Madam Chairwoman, Ranking Member Lowey, and members of the Committee.
-I am honored to join you here today in support of the President's Fiscal Year 2012 budget request.
+Thank you Chairman Leahy, Ranking Member Graham, and members of the Committee.
+I am pleased to join you to discuss the President's fiscal year 2014 budget request for USAID.

 In his State of the Union address, President Obama called upon our nation to join with the world in ending extreme poverty in the next two decades.
 Today, we have new tools that enable us to achieve a goal that was simply unimaginable in the past: the eradication of extreme poverty and its most devastating corollaries, including widespread hunger and preventable child and maternal deaths.